FAQ: COVID-vaccinations: What you need to know | DW | 13.01.2021

 The BioNTech-Pfizer vaccine comprises two vaccination shots that need to be given three weeks apart — between 17 and 21 days.
 It's still feasible to give the second vaccination after this period, but it should be given as early as possible, according to guidelines from the US Food and Drug Administration.

 The British health authorities have adopted a different procedure.
-The second vaccination is now administered there with a time delay in order to be able to vaccinate as many people as possible at an early stage.
-Some German virologists have also advocated for this procedure.
+The second vaccination is now administered there with a time delay of up to 12 weeks in order to be able to vaccinate as many people as possible at an early stage.
+Some German virologists have also advocated this procedure.
 However, the German Standing Commission on Vaccination (STIKO), has determined that in Germany the time window provided by the manufacturer and the licensing authorities should be adhered to.

 No — the first and second vaccination must be those vaccines that have been recommended by the respective manufacturers and licensing authorities.
 At the moment, regulators don't have enough experience or test results with the various vaccines, so people shouldn't take the risk.